Dream It. Believe It. Achieve It.

 Sarah Panzau keynote speaker for KC Athletics orientation

-Kishwaukee College Athletics held an on-campus orientation on August 23 for the student athletes that kicked off with a powerful keynote address from Sarah Panzau, former two-time National Junior College Athletic Association (NJCAA) volleyball All-American, on responsibility, choices, and consequences.
+Kishwaukee College Athletics held an on-campus orientation on August 27 for the student athletes that kicked off with the keynote address from Sarah Panzau, former two-time National Junior College Athletic Association (NJCAA) volleyball All-American, on responsibility, choices, and consequences.
+Panzau had spoken to Kishwaukee Student-Athletes during orientation in 2011 and Athletic Director Karen Wiley invited her back because Panzau’s message is such a powerful one.
 Read more about Sarah Panzau's presentation.

 Athletic Hall of Fame